rodneyshupe/Cookbook/Recipes/Salads/DoridoTacoSalad.rst

 ----------

 1. Brown the ground beef in a skillet over medium heat, breaking it up into pieces with a wooden spoon.
-Add the packet of taco seasoning and stir until well coated.
-Set aside.
+Stir in the taco seasoning until well coated, then set aside.
-2. In a large serving bowl, combine the lettuce, tomatoes, cheese and ground beef.
+2. Combine the lettuce, tomatoes, cheese and ground beef in a large serving bowl.
 When ready to serve, add the Doritos and dressing and toss to coat.